victor-ferrer/code_notes/pages/index.md

 ### About the autor

-Victor Ferrer is a Software Engineer, currently working at Ericsson.
+Victor Ferrer is a Software Engineer.

 ### Contact